swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/instructor_discussion_sessions.md

 * Type your name in the “Host” or “Co-host/notetaker” slot for the session you’ve chosen (email next to your name optional, however, if you provide your e-mail it may help facilitate communication before and after the discussion)
 * Add the time/date details of the discussion session you’re going to be a “Host” or "Co-host/notetaker" for on your calendar
 * Copying the etherpad link in your calendar event is a good idea, too!
-* Make sure that you're subscribed to the (discussion-hosts mailing list](https://carpentries.topicbox.com/groups/discussion-hosts).
+* Make sure that you're subscribed to the [discussion-hosts mailing list](https://carpentries.topicbox.com/groups/discussion-hosts).

 If you'd like to host a pre/post-workshop session:
 * Complete [this form](https://docs.google.com/forms/d/e/1FAIpQLSen9_axxQ3_0FN5HjL7cyot9RzTdIGpOU16Wr1eatZblsfU7w/viewform).